-- (1) Any person who makes an expenditure prohibited under paragraph (b) of this clause or who fails to file or amend the disclosure to be filed or amended by paragraph (d) of this clause shall be subject to civil penalties as provided for by 31 U.S.C.1352.
-An imposition of a civil penalty does not prevent the Government from seeking any other remedy that may be applicable. - (2) Contractors may rely without liability on the representation made by their subcontractors in the certification and disclosure form.

-(f) Cost allowability.
+- (1) Any person who makes an expenditure prohibited under paragraph (b) of this clause or who fails to file or amend the disclosure to be filed or amended by paragraph (d) of this clause shall be subject to civil penalties as provided for by 31 U.S.C 1352.
+An imposition of a civil penalty does not prevent the Government from seeking any other remedy that may be applicable. - (2) Contractors may rely without liability on the representation made by their subcontractors in the certification and disclosure form. - (f) Cost allowability.
 Nothing in this clause makes allowable or reasonable any costs which would otherwise be unallowable or unreasonable.
 Conversely, costs made specifically unallowable by the requirements in this clause will not be made allowable under any other provision.

+(g) Subcontracts.

-- (g) Subcontracts. - (1) The Contractor shall obtain a declaration, including the certification and disclosure in paragraphs (c) and (d) of the provision at FAR 52.203-11, Certification and Disclosure Regarding Payments to Influence Certain Federal Transactions, from each person requesting or receiving a subcontract exceeding \$150,000 under this contract.
-The Contractor or subcontractor that awards the subcontract shall retain the declaration. - (2) A copy of each subcontractor disclosure form (but not certifications) shall be forwarded from tier to tier until received by the prime Contractor.
+(1) The Contractor shall obtain a declaration, including the certification and disclosure in paragraphs (c) and (d) of the provision at 52.203-11, Certification and Disclosure Regarding Payments to Influence Certain Federal Transactions, from each person requesting or receiving a subcontract under this contract that exceeds the threshold specified in FAR 3.808 on the date of subcontract award.
+The Contractor or subcontractor that awards the subcontract shall retain the declaration.

+- (2) A copy of each subcontractor disclosure form (but not certifications) shall be forwarded from tier to tier until received by the prime Contractor.
 The prime Contractor shall, at the end of the calendar quarter in which the disclosure form is submitted by the subcontractor, submit to the Contracting Officer within 30 days a copy of all disclosures.
-Each subcontractor certification shall be retained in the subcontract file of the awarding Contractor. - (3) The Contractor shall include the substance of this clause, including this paragraph (g), in any subcontract exceeding \$150,000.
+Each subcontractor certification shall be retained in the subcontract file of the awarding Contractor. - (3) The Contractor shall include the substance of this clause, including this paragraph (g), in any subcontract that exceeds the threshold specified in FAR 3.808 on the date of subcontract award.

-I-9 FAR 52.203-13 Contractor Code of Business Ethics and Conduct (Oct 2015)
+I-9 FAR 52.203-13 Contractor Code of Business Ethics and Conduct (Jun 2020)